 The pleasure of visiting the Yakima Valley has been one of the Northwest's best-kept secrets, but the word is getting out.
 The travel and tourism industry has become one of the largest and most rapidly growing segments of the area's economy.
 Recreation, sports and entertainment are enjoyed year round due to Yakima County's favorable climate and terrain.
 Excellent downhill and cross-country skiing are within an hours drive.
 Stream and lake fishing, upland bird and big game hunting, backpacking, hiking, bicycling, boating, swimming, windsurfing and water skiing are all available in season.
 Golf, tennis, soccer and softball are avidly pursued sports throughout the Valley.
 Parks and Recreation departments offer varied year round programs for children & adults.
 Entertainment events include the annual nine-day Central Washington State Fair, auto racing, rodeos, art fairs and colorful community celebrations and festivals.
 Sunnyside boasts the largest Cinco de Mayo celebration in the State of Washington.
 Authentic Mexican music fills the air while vendors line the streets of downtown Sunnyside selling delicious Mexican food and handcrafted items.
 The community grows three times its normal size over the course of the 3 day event.

-The Arts and Entertainment Network voted Sunnyside's Lighted Farm Implement Parade (held the first Saturday of December) as number 6 of 20 for their "Ultimate Holiday Town USA" in 2003!
+The Sunnyside's Lighted Farm Implement Parade, which is held the first Saturday in December, celebrated its 25th anniversary in 2013.
 Designed to capture the spirit of rural Christmas and the heart of the Valley's outstanding agricultural heritage, Washington's premiere Lighted Farm Implement Parade continues to grow and has become a most spectacular annual event.
-Now in its twentyfourth season, the Sunnyside Lighted Farm Implement Parade featured 80 entries with some of the most unique lighted parade entries imaginable.
+The Sunnyside Lighted Farm Implement Parade featured approx. 80 entries with some of the most unique lighted parade entries imaginable.
 Entries include beautifully lighted farm implements: combines, harrow beds, swathers, grape pickers, and all types of tractors.
 Other parade entries include antique cars, trucks, animal drawn entries and Christmas floats.
 This parade is an experience that the entire family will enjoy.